 - Leon County, which contains Tallahassee, has 35,741 beneficiaries.

-You can find Florida Blue Medicare Advantage plans statewide, and these include both Medicare Advantage and supplements.
+You can find Florida Blue Medicare Advantage plans for 2021 statewide, and these include both Medicare Advantage and supplements.
 However, the choices available in Miami and Hialeah may be different than the choices available to residents of Jacksonville, Fort Lauderdale, Orlando, Tampa, St. Petersburg, or even Pensacola.
 Additionally, any comparison of the variety of plans available in your local area will uncover some that suit your needs and budget better.

 For example, relatively healthy and active seniors who live in an area with good network coverage might be perfectly satisfied with a PPO or HMO.
-Seniors with severe or chronic health condition may save money by choosing a plan with higher premiums but more comprehensive coverage.
+Seniors with a severe or chronic health condition may save money by choosing a plan with higher premiums but more comprehensive coverage.

 Shop Florida Blue Medicare Advantage Plan in 2021